ever-co/ever-demand/README.md

 Alternatively, commercial versions of the software must be used in accordance with the terms and conditions of separate written agreement between you and Ever Co.
 LTD.

-For more information about Ever Platform Enterprise License please contact <mailto:ever@ever.co>.
+For more information about Ever® Platform Enterprise™ License please contact <mailto:ever@ever.co>.

-#### The default Ever Platform license, without a valid Ever Platform Enterprise License agreement, is the Ever Platform Community Edition License.
+#### The default Ever® Platform™ license, without a valid Ever® Platform Enterprise™ License agreement, is the Ever® Platform Community™ Edition License.

 #### Please see [LICENSE.md](LICENSE.md) for more information on licenses.